Coronavirus disease (COVID-19)

 - Stay home and get tested if you have symptoms of coronavirus (COVID-19) no matter how mild.
 Go straight home after your test and self-isolate while you wait for the results.
 You must not go out until you get your results.
 Go to the DHHS testing map for locations.

 - You must wear a face covering in Victoria whenever you leave your home, unless an exception applies.
-A face covering needs to cover both your nose and mouth.
+You must wear a fitted face covering that covers the nose and mouth.
+This means that face shields, bandanas, or scarves or loose snoods, loose Buffs® or loose neck gaiters on their own will no longer be considered a sufficient face covering.

-- Notification is required for all confirmed cases by calling 1300 651 160, immediately, 24 hours a day.
-Notification of suspected cases is no longer required.
+- Notification is required for all confirmed cases.
+Clinicians can send notifications of confirmed cases to DHHS by submitting an online form to the public health team, or by calling 1300 651 160, immediately, 24 hours a day.

 We might be apart, but we're all in this together.